mzahana/indoor-nav-at-risclab/recommended_wifi_setup.md

 * Search for the *Pixracer* WiFi netwrok.
 Connect to that network with the password *pixracer*.
 * Open QgroundControl and connect using UDP connection.

 Now you are connected to Pixhawk via WiFi.
-The Wifi Module is in *Access point* mode by default, and it creates it's own WifI network (Pixracer).
+The Wifi Module is in *Access point* mode by default, and it creates its own WiFi network (Pixracer).
 If you wish to connect to your own local WiFi network.
 * In QGC, go to the **WiFi Bridge** tab on the left and choose *station mode*.
 * Write the desired network name and password in the appropriate field.
 * Restart Pixhawk, and the WiFi module should try